devang1994/high_dimensional_bayes/MLP_synthetic/logs/Exp4and5.md

 Moderate values of L2reg(0.01 and 0.1) give good performance in the low data regime.
 But very small values of L2reg(0.001) give even better performance when plentiful data is available.

+Edit: Note: 500 test points are used.
+Some curves simply disappear into the reference plot

 ###Appendix